netbox-community/netbox/docs/installation/3-netbox.md

 ## Test the Application

+!!! note
+    By default RHEL based distros will likely block your testing attempts with firewalld

+=== "CentOS"

+    ```no-highlight
+    sudo systemctl stop firewalld
+    ```

 At this point, we should be able to run NetBox's development server for testing.
 We can check by starting a development instance:

 ```no-highlight